DPOR: Dynamic Partial Order Reduction

 1. Execute the program under a deterministic schedule, recording every shared-memory access and synchronization event.

-2. Detect dependencies — pairs of concurrent accesses to the same object where at least one is a write.
-For each dependency, insert a backtrack point in the exploration tree so that the alternative ordering will be tried in a future execution.
+2. Detect races — pairs of concurrent accesses to the same object where at least one is a write.
+Races are collected during execution and processed at the end (deferred race detection, Algorithm 2 of the JACM’17 paper).

-3. Advance to the next unexplored path by backtracking through the exploration tree in depth-first order.
+5. Advance to the next unexplored path by picking the next branch from the wakeup tree in depth-first order.

 Key concepts